w3f/polkadot-wiki/docs/general/getting-started.md

 version of the web comes with downsides, dealing with data control, privacy issues, and the consequences of trust.
 This is where the WEB3 comes into the picture.

-The WEB3 is taking centralized infrastructure and applications and turning them into decentralized, trust-free protocols.
+The Web 3.0 is taking centralized infrastructure and applications and turning them into decentralized, trust-free protocols.
 The goal is to transform the internet into a decentralized web, where users control their own data and identity in a trust-free environment.
 The Web3 movement aims to remove intermediaries and build trustless infrastructure.

 :::note The Web3 Movement